Close

 Visa Required Nationalities

-Most African, Asian, and some South American citizens need a French short-stay visa before arrival.
-This includes popular tourist markets like India, China, Russia, and most Middle Eastern countries.
+Most African, Asian, and some South American citizens need a French short-stay visa specifically for overseas territories before arrival.
+This includes popular tourist markets like Russia, Indonesia, Thailand, and most Middle Eastern and African countries.
+Visa fees for French overseas territories are up to €99 (approximately $105 USD) depending on the destination, length of stay, age, and nationality.

 Special Considerations